-She also is an affiliate assistant professor (CHS) in the Department of Population Health Sciences, and she serves as the faculty director of the School of Medicine and Public Health branch of The Ladder, a national community-based mentorship and health education pathway program that aims to prepare young people from diverse, urban and medically underserved areas for health professions careers in their communities (see article on page 32).
+She also is an affiliate assistant professor (CHS) in the Department of Population Health Sciences, and she serves as the faculty director of the School of Medicine and Public Health branch of The Ladder, a national community-based mentorship and health education pathway program that aims to prepare young people from diverse, urban and medically underserved areas for health professions careers in their communities.

 And as an School of Medicine and Public Health Centennial Scholar, she conducts research on prevention strategies to improve maternal-child health disparities.
 Most recently, she received a grant from the Wisconsin Partnership Program’s New Investigator Program to address inequities in African American birth outcomes in Wisconsin through a collaborative, community-based, culturally relevant model of prenatal care.

 Specifically, she will determine the feasibility of implementing the Today Not Tomorrow Pregnancy and Infant Support Program (TNT-PISP), which combines community-based doula programs, groupbased models of prenatal care such as Centering Pregnancy, and community-based pregnancy support groups—all led by women of color.